retypeapp/retype/hosting/gitlab-pages.md

   - npm install retypeapp --global
 ```

-`pages` will be triggerd by the deploy stage.
+GitLab Pages will publish your website every time the deploy stage is triggered by a new commit to the repository.

-`--secret $RETYPE_SECRET ` is optional.
+The `--secret $RETYPE_SECRET` is optional.

-the `only: main` argument make sure the rebuild is only triggered if commit new code is commited to the main branch.
+The `only: main` argument is to ensure the rebuild is only triggered if commit new code is commited to the main branch.

 ```yml
 pages: